-Therefore the parent right to withdraw their child is not applicable.
+Therefore, the parent right to withdraw their child is not applicable.
 We are of course happy to discuss the content of the curriculum and invite you to contact the Head Teacher.

 Puberty and I Human Reproduction in Jigsaw 3-11 FS Growing Up How we have changed since we were babies Y1 My changing body Understanding that growing and changing is natural and happens to everybody at different rates Boys' and girls' bodies Appreciating the parts of the body that make us different and using the correct names for them Y2 The changing me Where am I on the journey from young to old, and what changes can I be proud of?
 Boys and girls Differences between boys and girls - how do we feel about them?
 Which parts of me are private?
-Y3 Outside body changes How our bodies need to change so they can make babies when we grow up - outside changes and how we feel about them Inside body changes How our bodies need to change so they can make babies when we grow up - inside changes and how we feel about them (animations used - shorter version Female and Male Reproductive Systems) Puberty and H uman Reproduction in Jigsaw 3-11 Y4 Having a baby The choice to have a baby, the parts of men and women that make babies and - in simple terms - how this happens (animations used - the Femal Reproductive System) Girls and puberty How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Y5 Puberty for girls Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Y5 Puberty for girls Puberty for boys Physical changes and feelings about them - importance of looking Y5 Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance Y5 Puberty for boys Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations) i Puberty for boys Conception Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations used - the Female and Male Reproductive Systems) Consolidating understanding of physical and emotional changes and
+Y3 Outside body changes How our bodies need to change so they can make babies when we grow up - outside changes and how we feel about them Inside body changes How our bodies need to change so they can make babies when we grow up - inside changes and how we feel about them (animations used - shorter version Female and Male Reproductive Systems) Puberty and H luman Reproduction in Jigsaw 3-11 Y4 Having a baby The choice to have a baby, the parts of men and women that make babies and - in simple terms - how this happens (animations used - the Femal Reproductive System) Reproductive system) Girls and puberty How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Y5 Girls and puberty Puberty for girls How a girl's body changes so that she can have a baby when she's an Y5 • How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Physical changes and feelings about them - importance of looking Y5 Puberty for girls How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance Y5 Y6 Puberty for girls Puberty for boys How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations Puberty for girls Puberty for boys Conception How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations used - the Female and Male Reproductive Systems) Consolidating understanding of physical and emotional changes and